 number of DBS nodes x number of dumps x 100 MB

 Allow at least 100 MB of space per dump.
 Teradata recommends even larger multiples, if available.

 To perform a dump/unload operation, your must have the following Teradata Database privileges:

 - CREATE, DROP, and SELECT privileges on the tables in the crashdumps database

 - SELECT privileges on the DBC.SW_EVENT_LOG system table

 To perform a load operation, you must have CREATE, DROP, and SELECT privileges on the DBC database tables.

-If the username you specify when you invoke dul does not have the appropriate privileges, then the system returns an error message and the operation is canceled.
+If the username you specify when you invoke dul does not have the appropriate privileges, then the Teradata Database returns an error message and the operation is cancelled.

-For detailed information on access privileges, see Teradata Vantage™ - Database Administration, B035-1093 or consult your system administrator.
+For detailed information on access privileges, see Database Administration or consult your system administrator.